Guide for Authors

 Originality

 The author must ensure that the article is original, has not been previously published elsewhere and is not under consideration for publication elsewhere, in another language.
+Manuscripts generated using artificial intelligence systems are not accepted for publication.
+Artificial intelligence tools may be used only for language editing purposes.

 Using Original Sources and Citation